 "A little" is used to denote a small quantity of uncountable object.

-"Much" is used to ask a question on the quantity of uncountable objects.
+"Plenty of" is used to denote a big amount of both countable and uncountable objects.

-"Much" is used to ask a question or give an idea on the quantity of uncountable objects.
+"Many" is used to ask a question or give an idea on the number of countable objects.